 In 2013, Cary re-structured its departmental organization.
 Two of the largest departments were divided into four smaller ones.
 The Engineering Department was eliminated and replaced by the Transportation and Facilities Department and the Water Resources Department.
 The Public Works & Utilities Department was split into two separate departments.
 Two new Assistant Town Manager positions and a Deputy Town Manager position were created.
 It was the largest re-structuring undertaken by the Town in 20 years.

-The Town is now faced, during this election of 2019, with the question: Are we in our small jurisdiction going to attempt to halt the degradation of our environment?
+2017 2019 2022, with the question: Are we in our small jurisdiction going to attempt to halt the degradation of our environment?
 More specifically the question is: Are we going to shift our efforts from what we are doing now – slowing the rate of continued degradation – to reversing that degradation.
 If your answer is NO, then I am not the candidate for whom you should vote.

 If, however, the answer is YES, we are indeed going to reverse the degradation, then the full power of the Town's Executive Branch must be focused and armed to deal with the various causes of that degradation.
 The way to begin the offensive is to unite the various sustainability and remediation initiatives now operating with the town's bureaucratic framework in one department, frame and refine its mission, and invest it with the authority to accomplish that mission.
 This is why I propose that Cary create its own Department of the Environment.

 The liquid substance in Lake Crabtree looks more like chocolate milk than H2O.
 That is caused by soil erosion and stormwater runoff.
 Below is but a single example of runoff and erosion coming directly from a Cary townhouse development onto an adjacent shopping center's parking lot, then directly into a storm drain that will channel it into Lake Crabtree [and then on to our fellow citizens Down East].

 We were told by Cary authorities that there are no Town ordinances that prevent this [ongoing, as of

-A retention pit is used to reduce the "peak" runoff rate to an amount that meets an arbitrary requirement.
+A retention pit is used to reduce the "peak" runoff rate to an amount that meets an arbitrary (and esentially meaningless) requirement.
 It does nothing to reduce the total amount of water that runs off from the development, nor does it [or any other current ordinance, statutue, or law] do anything to prevent the soil from eroding into our drain pipes, lakes, and rivers.
 This is a problem that must be addressed, and the best organization to do it would be the Cary Department of the Environment, if for no other reason than no other organization or person is now working on the problem.